 Do you look after someone who cannot get by without your help?

 Do you look after someone, a friend, a relative or a neighbour who, due to an illness, disability, frailty, poor mental health or substance misuse, would struggle without your support?

 Information on help and support for carers can be found here

-It is important that you let the practice know if you look after someone.
-You can be added to our practice ‘carer register’ and gain access to information and support, this includes access to our Carer Champions.
-Carer Champions are members of the practice staff who help with the identification of carers, act as a voice for carers within the practice andare a key point of contact for carer information.
+It is important you let the practice know if you look after someone.
+We can add you to our Carer Register for you to gain access to information and support, including our Carer Champions at the practice.
+Carer Champions help with the identification of carers, act as a voice for carers and are a key point of contact for carer information.

-A local, not for profit organisation, helping those affected by dementia and their carers to live well
+Eastwood Memory Cafe is a not for profit organisation helping those affected by dementia and their carers to live well